 High Blood Pressure

 Hypertension, the medical term for high blood pressure, is a major risk factor for heart disease and stroke among Hispanics.
 Checking your blood pressure regularly is an important first step for understanding your risks.
 If it’s high, work with your doctor to create a treatment plan.
-If it’s normal, be sure to keep checking it a couple times a year.

 “If you do these things and are still unable to control your blood pressure, you will need to consult your physician and follow advice regarding medications to help lower blood pressure,” Dr. Daviglus said.

 Obesity Is More Prevalent